Muk74dir/BracU-CSE/README.md

 # Problem Solving With **Python**
-## Here, I Will Push All the Problems & Solutions from Assignment's of My University [BracU]
+## I Will Push All the Problems and Solutions from My University's Assignments Here.
+[BracU]
 ![Python Logo](https://raw.githubusercontent.com/rahulbanerjee26/githubAboutMeGenerator/main/icons/python.svg)